AstraGin® (Nutrient Absorption Enhancer)

 Frequently asked questions about AstraGin® (Nutrient Absorption Enhancer)

-The clinically studied dose for AstraGin® (Nutrient Absorption Enhancer) is 25–50 mg/day as absorption enhancer (co-ingredient); 100 mg/day for gut health applications; included in hundreds of supplement formulas as a supporting absorption-enhancing ingredient.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 25–50 mg/day as absorption enhancer (co-ingredient); 100 mg/day for gut health applications; included in hundreds of supplement formulas as a supporting absorption-enhancing ingredient Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Excellent safety profile at 25–50 mg supplemental dose Generally recognized as safe across 20+ studies Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, AstraGin is well tolerated at studied doses.
+Reported effects can include: Excellent safety profile at 25–50 mg supplemental dose Generally recognized as safe across 20+ studies It may also interact with some medications.
+AstraGin is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Drug absorption — AstraGin® may increase absorption of medications taken simultaneously; space medications separately if concerned No established drug interactions at standard 25–50 mg supplemental doses Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Drug absorption — AstraGin® may increase absorption of medications taken simultaneously; space medications separately if concerned No established drug interactions at standard 25–50 mg supplemental doses If you take prescription medication, check with a pharmacist or doctor before using it.